 This course presents an overview of the fundamental concepts of algebra.
 Topics include linear and quadratic equations and inequalities; the Cartesian plane and graphing; using a graphing utility; functions, graphs and models; polynomial and rational functions; exponential and logarithmic functions, systems of equations, inequalities and matrices.
-Prerequisite: Successful completion of MATH 0330, or a score of 19 or above on the re-centered mathematics section of Enhanced ACT, or 460 or above on the math portion of the re-centered SAT, or 39 or above on the ASSET Intermediate Algebra Test, or 36 or above on the Compass Algebra test (non-Stem majors).
+Pre-requisites: A score of 19 or above on the mathematics section of Enhanced ACT, 460 or above on the math portion of re-centered SAT, or by special permission.
 Three credit hours.